-You can use the copy, cut & paste functions WITHIN the system (but cannot copy from external sources) and can also use bold, italic & underline, as well "undo", "redo", "delete" and "backspace".
+In Exam4 you can only use the copy, cut & paste functions WITHIN the system (but cannot copy from external sources).
+You can also use bold, italic & underline, as well "undo", "redo", "delete" and "backspace".

-For computational answers the ATT say you MUST use the tables functionality to layout your answers (part from single line computations involving just multiplying/adding a couple of numbers).
+For computational answers the CIOT say you MUST use the tables functionality to layout your answers (part from single line computations involving just multiplying/adding a couple of numbers).

-The ATT guidance also says that a comma separator MUST be used for larger numbers (so type 10,000 rather 10000) and that columns should be headed with a £ sign (if you do not have the £ sign on your keyboard you should type GBP instead).
+The CIOT guidance also says that a comma separator MUST be used for larger numbers (so type 10,000 rather 10000) and that columns should be headed with a £ sign (if you do not have the £ sign on your keyboard you should type GBP instead).